 There are 2 types of CityPasses available.
 For $71 adults/$51 youth you can choose any 3 attractions from 10 of the most popular attractions in the city.
 Or you can opt for 6 attractions, 3 pre-selected and 3 of your choice, for $116 adults/$92 youth.

-With savings ranging from 25-40%, the CityPass is worth it for anyone wanting to take a bite of the Big Apple's tourist attractions.
+With savings ranging from 25-40%, the CityPass is worth it for anyone wanting to take a bite of the Big Apple's best tourist attractions.
 All attractions below marked with an * are included in the attractions featured by CityPass.
-Use this link to purchase your pass and support my blog.

 Day 1: AM